 So what’s a dino-chow devotee to do when fun sounds fun but you want to be happy?

-Here’s another trick I learned at the wedding: at a restaurant or social occasion where your friends will be drinking cocktails, head directly to the bar as soon as you arrive and…
+At a restaurant or social occasion like a party or wedding – anywhere your friends will be drinking cocktails – head directly to the bar as soon as you arrive and…

 2. Order club soda.

 Immediately get a glass into your hand.
 Strut up to the bartender and request a large club soda with two slices of lime and a few olives; I like to call this a Mediterranean Fizz!
 Now you (a) look like everyone else in the room with a glass in your hand; (b) have a drink that appears to be a cocktail to stave off inquisitive friends who want to know why you’re not drinking; and (c) can enjoy a refreshing drink that’s not just a boring glass of water.
 This mocktail also allows you to dance your ass off, pose for silly photos, and remain in control of your vocabulary while the people around you potentially devolve into drunken idiots.

 When I attended that wedding, I told all my close friends that I was sticking to my Whole30 and not drinking booze.
 They heckled me a little, but they also encouraged me.
 Don’t be shy about creating an army of support.
 Unless the occasion is a dinner party thrown in your honor and prepared by a kickass chef, a social situation is not necessarily about the food and booze – it’s about enjoying yourself and the company of your friends.
 WARNING: Sometimes, when the pleasure of food and the lubrication of booze is subtracted from a social situation, it becomes dull.
 This is a natural step in your evolution; do not despair!
 Other good and healthy and valuable and fun things will emerge.
 Believe it.